energywebfoundation/ocn-tools/README.md

 ### Making requests

-To make a request as the mock MSP or CPO, it is necessary to find the `TOKEN_C` which was given to the party during the OCPI credentials registration handshake with the OCN client.
+To make a request as the mock MSP or CPO, it is necessary to find the `TOKEN_C` which was given to the party during the OCPI credentials registration handshake with the OCN node.
 To do so, run the following:

 For the MSP:
 ```